Application of Quantum Annealing to Computation of Molecular Properties

-QA involves preparing the ground-state of an initial Hamiltonian, $H_I$, which is typically chosen to be the transverse field Hamiltonian, and then adiabatically transforming it into another Hamiltonian, $H_F$, generally chosen to be the Ising Hamiltonian whose ground-state encodes the solution to the problem.
+QA involves preparing the ground-state of an initial Hamiltonian, $\hat{H}_I$, which is typically chosen to be the transverse field Hamiltonian, and then adiabatically transforming it into another Hamiltonian, $\hat{H}_F$, generally chosen to be the Ising Hamiltonian whose ground-state encodes the solution to the problem.
 The transformation follows:

-where the system transitions smoothly from the ground-state of $H_I$ to the ground-state of $H_F$.
-While the adiabatic model described above is the theoretical foundation of QA, in practice, QA operates far from the adiabatic limit.
-In this work, we use the QAE algorithm to map the electronic structure Hamiltonian.
-We subsequently use QA to find its ground-state.
-The QAE algorithm solves the eigenvalue equation $H \ket{\Psi} = E \ket{\Psi}$ by transforming it into an energy minimization problem~\cite{Teplukhin_2020, Teplukhin2021}.
-The energy functional considered is the expectation value of the Hamiltonian $H$ with respect to an unknown state $\ket{\Psi}$.
+where the system evolves smoothly from the ground state of $\hat{H}_I$ to that of $\hat{H}_F$ during the annealing time $T$.
+Initially, $f(0) \gg g(0)$, giving a simple delocalized ground state with spins $s_i = \pm1$.
+As time progresses, $f$ decreases and $g$ increases, and by $t = T$, $f(T) \ll g(T)$, completing the annealing process.
+While the adiabatic model described above is the theoretical foundation of QA, in practice, quantum annealing operates far from the adiabatic limit.
+In this work, we apply the QAE algorithm to the electronic structure problem.
+The QAE algorithm solves the eigenvalue equation $\hat{H} \ket{\Psi} = E \ket{\Psi}$ by transforming it into an energy minimization problem~\cite{Teplukhin_2020, Teplukhin2021}.
+The energy functional considered is the expectation value of the Hamiltonian $\hat{H}$ with respect to an unknown state $\ket{\Psi}$.
 To avoid trivial solutions, the normalization constraint $\braket{\Psi}{\Psi} - 1 = 0$ is enforced by including a Lagrange multiplier $\lambda$ into the energy functional.
-The modified formulation, after dropping irrelevant constants the energy functional will be $\xi = \bra{\Psi} H \ket{\Psi} - \lambda \braket{\Psi}{\Psi}$.
-Assuming the wavefunction is expressed as $\ket{\Psi} = \sum_{i=0}^{N-1} c_i \ket{\Phi_i}$, where $\{\ket{\Phi_i}\}$ stands for a collection of $N$ predefined basis functions (determinatal states), the QAE algorithm seeks to find the coefficients $\{c_i\}$, with each $c_i$ lying in the interval $[-1, 1]$, for the energy functional:
+In the modified formulation, after dropping irrelevant constants the energy functional will be $\xi = \bra{\Psi} \hat{H} \ket{\Psi} - \lambda \braket{\Psi}{\Psi}$.
+Assuming the wavefunction is expressed as $\ket{\Psi} = \sum_{i=1}^{N} c_i \ket{\Phi_i}$, where $\{\ket{\Phi_i}\}$ stands for a collection of $N$ predefined basis functions (determinatal states), the QAE algorithm seeks to find the coefficients $\{c_i\}$, with each $c_i$ lying in the interval $[-1, 1]$, for the energy functional:

-In this context, $H_{ij} \equiv \bra{\Phi_i} H \ket{\Phi_j}$ and $\delta_{ij}$ denotes the Kronecker delta function.
+In this context, $H_{ij} \equiv \bra{\Phi_i} \hat{H} \ket{\Phi_j}$ and $\delta_{ij}$ denotes the Kronecker delta function.
 To translate the problem for quantum annealing, we implemented fixed-point encoding~\cite{Teplukhin2019} strategy wherein each coefficient $c_i$ is expressed using $K$ qubits $q_\alpha^i \in \{0, 1\}$: